shsooratgar/Search-Engine/README.md

  Project of Information Retrieval course

-The "IR1_7k_news.xlsx" file is the dataset uesed in first and second phase while "IR00_3_11k News.xlsx" file us one of the three datasets used in third phase (The other two were too big)
+The "IR1_7k_news.xlsx" file is the dataset uesed in first and second phase while "IR00_3_11k News.xlsx" file is one of the three datasets used in third phase (The other two were too big)

 Hazm library is used for persian language processing